 The Cirrus Quilt Pattern is a modern block-based quilt pattern that features some traditional shapes.
 If you enjoy classic quilt piecing paired with a modern twist, the Cirrus quilt pattern is perfect for you!
 Let’s celebrate the launch of the Cirrus quilt pattern!
-You can get any pattern in my shop for 20% off through April 12th.

 This pattern features Half Square Triangle quilt blocks that come together to make a bold Flying Geese quilt.
 The pattern includes 4 sizes and the option to make a strip-pieced gingham quilt or a scrappy version.
 You can make the scrappy version using 5″ squares, 10″ squares, Fat Quarters, or Half Yards.